 Pink verbena flowers are seen as symbols of good cheer and kindness.
 They are the perfect way to let a friend know you are thinking about them.

 Just as the sky and ocean present a feeling of calmness and serenity so do blue verbena flowers.
 However, since blue flowers are a bit rare, they can also be seen as symbols of mystery and intrigue.

 White Verbena Flower Meaning

 White verbena flowers are symbols of purity and innocence.

 Suitable Occasions for Gifting Verbena Flowers

-Due to their easy to care for nature and beautiful flowers, verbena make great gifts for all kinds of different occasions.
+Due to their easy-to-care-for nature and beautiful flowers, verbena makes great gifts for all kinds of different occasions.
 Consider giving someone a verbena plant for a birthday, anniversary, or housewarming gift.

 However, since these are warm-weather plants, the best time to give someone a verbena plant is in the spring.
 That means they make perfect gifts for holidays like Mother’s Day and Easter.